ammaransari787/Step-Sequencer-Recorder-Downloader/README.md

 To download:

-Chrome: After recording using instructions above, click the triangle play button in the media to hear the recorded track.
+Chrome: After recording using instructions above, click the play button in the media player to hear the recorded track.
 After playing for a period of time, three vertical dots will appear in the media player, which can be clicked to present user the option to download the sound.

 Firefox: After recording using instructions above, right click media player and save audio.